yeghishe/yeghishe.github.io/_posts/2016-06-05-ammonite-modules.markdown

 ## How to contribute

 * Each now project should have it's sub directory under `modules` folder and at least one scala file in it.
 See above how modules are named.
-* `Versions` case object in `versions.scala` file should include a public val for the project with latest version.
+* `Versions` case object in `Base.sc` file should include a public val for the project with latest version.
 * Add those three lines to the top of the file:
   {% highlight scala %}
-  import ammonite.ops._
-  load.module(cwd / "versions.scala")
+  interp.load.module(wd / "Base.sc")
   @
   {% endhighlight %}
 * Send pull requests, be it a bug fix, improvement, upgrading a version to the latest or adding more modules.
 All pull requests are welcome.